 The simsim app serves as a platform to connect local businesses, influencers, and customers.

 “Being a part of the YouTube and Google ecosystem furthers simsim in its mission,” they added.

 Creators post video reviews about products from local businesses, and viewers can buy those products directly through the app.

-Videos are available in three local languages including Hindi, Tamil, and Bengali, enabling retailers of all sizes to reach buyers through video in their preferred language.
+Videos are available in three local languages, including Hindi, Tamil, and Bengali, enabling retailers of all sizes to reach buyers through videos in their preferred language.

 With over 2,500 YouTube creators with over one million subscribers, and the success of YouTube Shorts, which was launched in India first, the company said it is committed to bringing the best of YouTube to India and growing the creator community by making it even easier for the new generation of mobile-first creators to get started.